What's more impressive about the Millau Viaduct, the world's tallest bridge? Its colossal size or the astounding engineering behind it?

 But there’s little chance of that.
 The Millau Viaduct is, quite simply, an engineering marvel.
 Between December 14, 2001, when the first stone was laid, and December 16, 2004, when the bridge opened, huge construction teams executed one of the most impressive, daring designs ever dreamed up.

 And this all happened under intense pressure.
 The builders had to finish within four years, or else the French government would fine them $30,000 dollars for each day they went over the deadline.

-Of course, everything turned out just fine in the end — the bridge opened without a hitch, won the 2006 International Association for Bridge and Structural Engineering Outstanding Structure Award, and has been serving between 10,000 and 25,000 vehicles per day (mostly, travelers along this popular route connecting France and Spain) ever since.
+Of course, everything turned out just fine in the end — Millau Viaduct opened without a hitch, won the 2006 International Association for Bridge and Structural Engineering Outstanding Structure Award, and has been serving between 10,000 and 25,000 vehicles per day (mostly, travelers along this popular route connecting France and Spain) ever since.